SuperOfficeDocs/superoffice-docs/docs/en/ui/screen-designer/configurable-screens/add-layout.md

 [!include[Requirement](../../../../../common/includes/req-dev-tools.md)]

-Whether you add a personalized view for a selected user group or design a layout optimized for specific project, sales, and request types, start by adding a new layout for a screen in the Screen Designer.
+Whether you add a personalized view for a selected user group or design a layout optimized for specific project, sales, and request, and follow-up types, start by adding a new layout for a screen in the Screen Designer.

 ## Create new layout